ARMmbed/mbed-os-example-nfc/NFC_SmartPoster/README.md

 # NFC SmartPoster example

+** :warning: Please not running this example requires a PN512 NFC controller and does not support NFC EEPROMs **

 Demonstration of possible usage of the the `NFCController` class.

 The application creates a smart poster record and sends it when a connected peer requests it.